-Getting ready for a tour of Uzbekistan, my thoughts inevitably turn to Alexander the Great for this is the territory of Bactria and Sogdiana where he spent nearly three years of his life – almost one third of his time in Asia.
+Getting ready for a tour of Uzbekistan, my thoughts inevitably turn to Alexander the Great for this is the territory of Bactria and Sogdiana where he spent nearly three years of his life – almost one-third of his time in Asia.
 That tells a great deal about the difficulties he encountered in this part of the world.
 Alexander's kingship lasted twelve years, of which the first two years were needed to settle the affairs in Macedonia and Greece before crossing over to Asia.
 This means that he conquered the mighty Persian Empire and most of the then known world in only ten years.
-Consequently, the three years he spent in Central Asia are highly important in his Asian campaign.
+Consequently, the three years he spent in Central Asia are highly important on his Asian campaign.

-To make things easy, I situate Uzbekistan north of Afghanistan which is well-known through the news media, but for the sake of good order additional logistic information is required.
-To the southwest of Uzbekistan we find Turkmenistan, to the north Kazakhstan and in the east Kyrgyzstan and Tajikistan both entwined with Uzbekistan like pieces of a jigsaw puzzle.
+To make things easy, I situate Uzbekistan north of Afghanistan which is well-known through the news media, but for the sake of good order, additional logistic information is required.
+To the southwest of Uzbekistan we find Turkmenistan, to the north Kazakhstan and in the east Kyrgyzstan and Tajikistan, both entwined with Uzbekistan like pieces of a jigsaw puzzle.
 These borders are pretty well drawn but that was not always the case and definitely not in Alexander’s time.
 Bactria then was at the far end of the known world where nobody “civilized” wanted to go and where nobody really knew where it started or where it ended.
 Even a meticulous geographer as Strabo got confused between Bactria and Sogdiana on many occasions.

 But to me, this is Alexander country all the same and I am determined to find out as much as I can.
 Not an easy task, even with the help of Arrian and Curtius who manage to give contradictory accounts using Bactria and Sogdiana randomly.
 As it turns out, modern historians are not more successful in their endeavors.
 Rivers are not exact frontiers but seem rather to bring the desert peoples together, and the same goes for mountains where passes serve to commute between different peoples instead of separating them.
-In the end, I find that the analytical approach of David Engels in his “Alexander the Great and the Logistics of the Macedonian Army” makes most sense.
+In the end, I find that the analytical approach of David Engels in his “Alexander the Great and the Logistics of the Macedonian Army” makes the most sense.
 Pending new discoveries, new excavations, and new theories, this is what I’ll go by.

 1. Alexander marched his army from Bactra (Balkh in today’s Afghanistan) with heavy losses through the Karakum Desert to reach the Oxus River in pursuit of traitor Bessus, who proclaimed himself king after killing the Persian Great King Darius III.